 - Have students use discussion boards to communicate about the course or group projects.

 - If using a web conferencing tool, please record the session for those who cannot attend synchronously and to allow later review.
 Remember to upload the video to Kaltura, add captions, and upload the video into Folio for all of your students to access.

 The University actually employs tech options that cover most of our needs (WebEx, Google Hangout Meets, Kaltura, etc.).
 Some courses can be supplemented with additional tech, but the University can’t support or embed it.
-Soon, you can see some of those crowd-sourced suggestions on the Center for Teaching Excellence page under Additional Resources for Faculty.
+Soon, you can see some of those crowd-sourced suggestions on the Faculty Center under Additional Resources for Faculty.

 In-person proctored exams will not be held for online courses that would normally have this requirement.
 Online proctoring services have been maxed out.
 Instructors will need to develop alternative ways to handle exams and share them with the students in their courses.